thedruz/WPN-XM/CONTRIBUTING.md

 ## Getting Started

 The WPN-XM project uses a distributed revision control system for source code called git.
-All our repositoriesa are Git repositories and hosted over at [Github][github].
+All our repositories are Git repositories and hosted over at [Github][github].

+You might see the list of repostories by looking at our [organization account][github-org].

 * Make sure you have a [GitHub account][github-account].
 * Submit a ticket for your issue, assuming one does not already exist.